-Read audit logs Administrate the VMS Start/stop recording Create / edit / view / delete bookmarks Create / edit / delete / activate Create / edit / view / delete evidence locks / lock / release PTZ presets Lift Privacy masks Create / edit / delete / start / • Export to defined paths (for example, only export XProtect stop PTZ patrolling schemes format with encryption to a shared drive) Audio, metadata, I/O and event permissions
+- Read audit logs

+- Start/stop recording

+- Create / edit / delete / activate /lock/release PTZ presets

+- Create / edit / delete / start / stop PTZ patrolling schemes

+- Audio, metadata, I/O and event permissions

 Data protection training

 All personnel with access permissions, including outsourced personnel carrying out the day-to-day CCTV operations or the maintenance of the system, should be given data protection training and should be familiar with the provisions of GDPR to the extent that they are relevant to their tasks.
 The training should pay special attention to the need to prevent the disclosure of surveillance video to anyone other than authorized individuals.